zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 Use the AWS CLI command to delete the table.

 **NOTE**: Delete the created S3 bucket(s) from the AWS console after the lab is done.

-## Lab Assessment

-A structured presentation (15%).
-A clear step-by-step with detailed descriptions (85%).